zsparal/api-documentation/source/connect/onboarding.rst

 Onboard your customers
 ================================

-If you've opted to use the Connect Onboarding toolkit as a Partner, this guide offers an overview of embedding your customer's onboarding process into your platform.
+If you have opted to use the Connect Onboarding toolkit as a Partner, this guide offers an overview of embedding your customer's onboarding process into your platform.

 Step 1: Create an OAuth application